THUDM/XDAI/README.md

 * More Language models are accessible now !!

-* Our paper is submitted to KDD2022 Applied Data Science track !!
+* Our paper is accepted by KDD2022 Applied Data Science track !!

 ## Architecture